agood25/gdsl-c/README.md

-GDSL-C is an easy to use "generic" data structure library written in C
+GDSL-C is an easy to use "generic" type-safe data structure library written in C

 It's not truely generic in the C++ template sense.
 It does, howerver, provide a straightforward mechanism for defining and using any data type within each